 MOVE Commission The Ark, Dublin Dance Festival and Arts & Disability Ireland

 The Ark, Dublin Dance Festival and Arts & Disability Ireland have joined forces to offer a new creative commission for a choreographer who identifies as an artist with a disability to create a new dance production for children.↓ Read more

 Share this event

 The MOVE Commission is a new partnership, formed in 2022, by Dublin Dance Festival, The Ark and Arts & Disability Ireland.
-Through the MOVE Commission, the partners seek to create a dynamic new work for young audiences, bringing diverse voices and perspectives to the project, while stimulating and growing accessibility in dance-making practice in Ireland.
+Through the MOVE Commission, the partners seek to create a dynamic new work for young audiences, bringing diverse voices and perspectives, while stimulating and growing accessibility in dance-making practice in Ireland.

 Acclaimed UK choreographer, Marc Brew, was commissioned by the partners to create a new dance production for children, after an open call process in 2021.

 Following a series of residencies at the Ark in 2022 and 2023, The Race by Marc Brew premiered at The Ark during Dublin Dance Festival 2023.

 GO BEHIND-THE-SCENES: watch our video interviews with the team behind The Race here.

 About the Artist